amanzholov8/atak-ui/README.md

  - Be specific about the target population.
  - There is a big gap between interviewees.
- - Explain some definitions such as choreography, etc.
+ - Explain some definitions such as choreography, etc for people with no prior knowledge.
+ - Give more spotlight to some especially important needs or key insights.

 ### Addressing
  - We clearly specified the target population as experienced dancers who deal with choreography creation.
 To be more specific, they're not freeslyle dancers.
  - We think there are no gap between interviewees, since all had some experience, one of them had 1 choreography, so she is extreme user, while other three had created more than 10 choreographies.
  - We added appendix which includes the definitions of all notions from the report.
+ - We sorted out the needs and insights by the priority.
+Additionally, we highlighted some important keywords in those parts.

 ## Appendix